You are here

 How do I find out who the trustee is in a case?

 The trustee's name and address is printed on the notice of the sec.
 341(a) meeting of creditors.
-You also can obtain the trustee's name from the court's automated public information systems, PACER, or by calling the court and speaking to the operator.
+You also can obtain the trustee's name from the court's automated public information systems, PACER, or by calling the court and speaking to the clerk.

 How do I get certified copies of documents?

 Certified copies of documents are available at the Clerk's Office.
 The cost is $11.00 per certification plus the copy fee $.50 per page.
 To obtain copies by mail write to U.S. Bankruptcy Court c/o mail requests.
 Please specify the name of the document to be certified and the document number if available.
-There is an additional file search fee of $30.00 for mail requests that require research.
-Please make the check or money order payable to Clerk, U.S. Bankruptcy Court.
+There is an additional file search fee of $32.00 for mail requests that require research.
+Please make the administrative check or money order payable to Clerk, U.S. Bankruptcy Court.
 The Clerk's Office does not accept personal checks from debtors.

 How do I obtain case information?